2014 NHL entry draft

-The 2014 NHL entry draft was the 52nd entry draft for the National Hockey League.
-It was held on June 27–28, 2014, at the Wells Fargo Center in Philadelphia, Pennsylvania.
+The 2014 NHL entry draft was the 52nd draft for the National Hockey League.
+It was held on June 27–28, 2014, at the Wells Fargo Center in Philadelphia.
 The top three selections were Aaron Ekblad by the Florida Panthers, Sam Reinhart by the Buffalo Sabres, and Leon Draisaitl by the Edmonton Oilers.
-This draft featured the first selection of a player from Oceania with Australian Nathan Walker being selected by the Washington Capitals in the third round.
+This draft featured the first selection of a player from Oceania with Australia's Nathan Walker being selected by the Washington Capitals in the third round.

-As of 2025 there are 58 active NHL players from this draft.
+As of 2026, there are 54 active NHL players from this draft.

 Eligibility

 Ice hockey players born between January 1, 1994, and September 15, 1996, are eligible for selection in the 2014 NHL entry draft.
 Additionally, un-drafted, non-North American players born in 1993 are eligible for the draft; and those players who were drafted in the 2012 NHL entry draft, but not signed by an NHL team and who were born after June 30, 1994, are also eligible to re-enter the draft.